 When I compare my life now to when I was 8 years old, I wanted so much to play football with street kids.
 I didn’t have shoes and football to play, because my family could not afford to pay.
 Now there are a lot of opportunities for women’s football to stand together and play for their country on an international level.

 With new and positive changes in women’s football we are very happy and optimistic about future of Afghanistan women’s football.

 It is the first time we have professional women coaches and so many good activities and plans have been scheduled for women’s national team, which is great.
 It shows that women’s football is developing.

 I believe together we can bring positive changes in our country and also changes for the current situation of women in our country.

 My dream is to have more women clubs from all over Afghanistan and also a good league for women’s football.

 I believe together we will win the SAFF championship and we will bring pride home.

 Nilofar Yaqoubi is 24 years old.
 She was born in Masar-i-Sharif, Afghanistan and is currently living in Delft, The Netherlands.

 I studied fashion, styling and design in Den Haag.
 My interest has always been in fashion so I started to make it a hobby of mine.
 This hobby kind of got out of hand and now I have my own fashion blog with 87K followers.
 I visit a lot of fashion shows, do some styling and give advice.
-My goal, what I’m working up to, is that one day I can have my own fashion line.
+My goal, what I’m working towards, is that one day I can have my own fashion line.
 To read my blog, click here.